adrelanos/tor-ctrl/README.md

 ### Apply the changes

-If you have made any changes to the tor run commands file (torrc), you will need to HUP tor to apply the new configuration as root:
+If you have made any changes to the tor run commands file (torrc), you will need to send a HUP signal to tor as root to apply the new configuration:
 ```sh
 pkill -sighup tor
 ## or